4 SEO goals for your business

-Your SEO strategy has delivered higher rankings and more traffic but your business has not really benefited from this; you have invested money and time, but you have reaped little or no business benefits.
-Have you ever found yourself in such a position?
+Has your SEO strategy delivered higher rankings and more traffic, but your business has not really benefited from this?
+Or have you invested money and time, but you have reaped little or no business benefits?
 This is often due to choosing the wrong SEO goals.

 In this post, we are going to tell you which common pitfalls to avoid and which actionable goals will deliver profit for your business.